 To keep up to date with our global roll-out and developments, please complete your details below to sign up to our newsletter:

-Mura Technology has today announced a global partnership with KBR, a leading international provider of science, technology and engineering solutions, to support the global development of its proprietary technology, Cat-HTR™.
+Mura Technology has today announced a global partnership with KBR, a leading international provider of science, technology and engineering solutions, to support the global development of its proprietary technology, HydroPRS™.

 KBR is now the exclusive licensing partner of Mura, enabling the identification of new markets for the technology and providing engineering and technical services and equipment to develop sites for global clients.
 KBR’s position at the forefront in the provision of innovative, game-changing technologies offers Mura Technology world-class development opportunities within the global petrochemical sector.

-Cat-HTR™ (Catalytic Hydrothermal Reactor), originally developed by Licella Holdings Pty., is an advanced recycling process that uses supercritical steam to convert plastics back into the chemicals and oils from which they were made.
+HydroPRS™ is an advanced recycling process that uses supercritical steam to convert plastics back into the chemicals and oils from which they were made.
 The supercritical steam acts like molecular scissors, cutting longer-chain hydrocarbon bonds in the plastic to produce shorter-chain hydrocarbon products.
 These can then be used to produce new, virgin-grade plastic and other materials, or reused in other sectors, such as in roads.
-Cat-HTR™ can recycle all waste plastics, including those considered unrecyclable, such as multi-layer, flexible plastic films, pots, tubs and trays that are currently incinerated or sent to landfill.
+HydroPRS™ can recycle all waste plastics, including those considered unrecyclable, such as multi-layer, flexible plastic films, pots, tubs and trays that are currently incinerated or sent to landfill.

-Alongside the KBR partnership, Mura retains the ability to develop its own operational recycling capacity, with the first Cat-HTR™ site currently in development at Teesside in North East England.
-On completion, the site will be able to process 80,000 tonnes of plastic waste per year.
+Alongside the KBR partnership, Mura retains the ability to develop its own operational recycling capacity, with the first HydroPRS™ site currently in development at Teesside in North East England and plans to increase to over three times its initial size.
 Mura also has also identified development opportunities in Germany and the USA, with exploration into Asian markets underway.

 We deliver science, technology and engineering solutions to governments and companies around the world.
 KBR employs approximately 28,000 people worldwide with customers in more than 80 countries and operations in 40 countries.